Blue-Cardigan/ai-code-workshops/public/workshop-brochure.md

 ### Profile 2: Analysts & Junior Developers

 ```
-Refactor Like a Pro → From Playground → Testing in the → PromptOps: Reusable
+Develop Like a Pro → From Playground → Testing in the → PromptOps: Reusable
 Clean Code with      to Production:     Age of Copilot   Prompt Libraries
 AI Pairing Tools     Shipping AI Projects                & Debugging LLMs
                             ↓